MatteoRagni/Fuse.Problems/README.md

 ./fuse.problem -s /tmp/mount lib$(shared_source).so
 ```

+The `-s` option is for single-thread filesystem.
+This will force filesystem operations as blocking.
 Looking inside  `/tmp/mount`, user will find the discussed files.

 To unmount the filesystem:
 ```